atmandhol/tappr/docs/USAGE.md

 * `--host-os [darwin|linux|windows]`: [default: darwin]
 * `--namespace TEXT`: Namespace where TAP should be installed  [default: tap-install]
 * `--tap-values-file TEXT`
+* `--skip-cluster-essentials / --no-skip-cluster-essentials`: Skip Cluster Essentials installation as its already installed or the user is using TKG or some flavor that already has it.  [default: False]
 * `--wait / --no-wait`: Wait for the TAP install to complete  [default: False]
 * `--help`: Show this message and exit.